VaughnValle/lush-pop/README.md

 19. Configure __System Tray__ and set all menus to __Always hidden__
 20. Arrange widgets to your liking
     - You can enable colors in your widget by clicking the __teardrop icon__
-21. Configure the __Better Inlince Clock__ widget
+21. Configure the __Better Inline Clock__ widget
-22. Adjust the padding of the dock in the __Effects__ section of the latte-dock settings
+22. Adjust the padding of the dock
+    - In the __Effects__ section of the latte-dock settings, adjust the _Padding_ slider
 23. Configure __Application Launcher__ icon
     - Sample icon is in ```$DIR/lush-pop/``` as __icon.png__
 24. Configure Kvantum Manager and set the theme